-The main idea of the translation process is to take the objects of the domain of interest from a source language, in this case English, and to produce the corresponding representation in a target language, e.g., Mongolian in order to update the UKC with translations.
+The main idea of the translation process is to take the objects of the domain of interest from a source language, in this case English, and to produce the corresponding representation in a target language, e.g., Mongolian in order to extend the UKC with translations.
 The process includes the translation of the synset words and glosses.
 A direct translation of them is provided whenever possible.
 However, the world is full of diversity and people of a particular culture might not be aware of some concepts.
-For instance, Mongolia is a landlocked country, thus some terms (e.g., dry dock, quay, pier, etc.) related to seaport are not known to the community or are rarely used.
+For instance, Mongolia is a landlocked country, thus some terms (e.g., dry dock, quay, pier, etc.) related to seaport are not known to the community or are rarely used and are often a source of lexical gaps for Mongolian.
+Lexical gaps are those concepts that do not have a succinct representation in a given language.
+However, they can be expressed as a free combination of words [10].